Cautionary tales on heating-rate prescriptions in kilonovae: Introduction

 While the leakage scheme used in these simulations includes positron captures and, therefore, allows for an increase in the electron fraction, it does not account for neutrino absorption and both the essentially Newtonian gravity and the stiff equation of state favour only moderate temperatures during the merger.
 As a result, the ejecta was strongly dominated by ``tidal ejecta" at the original neutron star electron fraction, $Y_e\approx 0.04$, i.e., the heating-rate fit was based on simulations for $Y_{e} \approx 0.04$, which is inappropriate for shock- and wind-ejecta.

-Full general-relativistic simulations with more sophisticated neutrino treatments, produce, as expected, a broader range of electron fractions~\citep{perego19a,shibata19a}, which requires significantly different heating-rate prescriptions~\citep{rosswog24a}.
+Full general-relativistic simulations with more sophisticated neutrino treatments, produce, as expected, a broader range of electron fractions~\citep{perego19a,shibata19a}, which are not adequately captured by the previous prescription~\citep{rosswog24a}.
 The fit in the latter reference is based on a library of parametrized trajectories where velocity and electron fraction were systematically varied.
 The actual nuclear network calculations were performed with WinNet \citep{winteler12,winteler12b,reichert23} which is based on the BasNet network \citep{thielemann11}.
 The functional dependence of the fit is more complicated than the above prescription, with multiple additional terms and written as,

 where the coefficients no longer have fixed values, but depend on the velocity and electron fraction of the ejecta.
-We refer to the appendix of \cite{rosswog24a} for the explicit coefficient expressions.
+We refer to the appendix of \cite{rosswog24a} for the explicit coefficient expressions\footnote{We note that successfully implementing this prescription and interpolating to different values of $Y_{e}$ and ejecta velocity requires the coefficients to be cast in a more numerically stable form and the interpolant to be built on $\dot{q}$ directly instead of using the functional form with interpolated coefficient terms.
+We refer the interested reader to the {\sc Redback} implementation on GitHub \url{https://github.com/nikhil-sarin/redback}}.
 The role of this updated heating-rate prescription has been explored in detailed radiative transfer simulations of kilonovae~\citep{Bulla2023}, or used for predictions for surveys like LSST using the Vera Rubin Observatory~\citep{Setzer2023}.
-However, it is not explored in detail for semi-analytical models.
+However, it was not explored in detail for semi-analytical models.
 Moreover, it is unclear what the consequences of using the previous heating-rate prescription in fitting light curves are and what the systematic uncertainty for inferences of kilonova ejecta parameters due to uncertainties in the heating rate truly is.